 |Total Time: 50 mins|

-- 1.5 cups brown rice, cooked and chilled
+- 1.5 cups jasmine rice, cooked and chilled overnight

 - ¼ cup green onions, thinly sliced

-- 2 teaspoons chili garlic sauce (sriracha can be used)
+- 2 teaspoons chilli garlic sauce or sriracha

 - ¼ cup fresh cilantro leaves, chopped